Michele L. Oliver, Ph.D.

 The UXr Guild

-The UX Researchers’ Guild is a community for UX researchers.
+For those working as independent research consultants, the UX Researchers’ Guild offers community, learning, and support, to counter the inherent isolation of independence.
 We offer Guild Groups for researchers to meet, interact, and learn from each other.
-Our How to Freelance program supports researchers who want to transition to working independently.
+The Guild also makes it easier to work as an independent consultant by expanding work opportunities and eliminating some of the marketing and administrative work associated with self-employment.
 The Guild is a for-profit funded by clients who engage independent researchers and research services from the Guild.